Open-Data-Uganda/opendataug.org/docs/docs/intro.md

 sidebar_position: 1
 ---

-# Uganda Geospatial API
+# Administrative Units API

 Access comprehensive data about Uganda's districts, villages, and administrative units through a simple API.

 ## Overview

-The **Uganda Geospatial API** provides developers with programmatic access to detailed information about Uganda's administrative divisions and geographical data.
+The **Administrative Units API** provides developers with programmatic access to detailed information about Uganda's administrative divisions and geographical data.
 Whether you're building applications for local governance, analyzing demographic patterns, or developing location-based services, our API delivers accurate and up-to-date data about Uganda's geography.

 ## Key Features